 Meanwhile, Evernote’s previous networking equipment was aging, and Meter’s solution also opened the door to an easy negotiation process with Gabe’s finance team.

 “I really appreciate how Meter’s model helps avoid up-front capex costs when setting up new spaces.
 It was simpler for me to tell my finance team that with Meter, we’d amortize costs over time,” Gabe says.
 “The math showed that the up-front costs were worth about five-years of Meter coverage.
 In the end, we saved about $50,000 in up-front costs.”

 Meter provides peace of mind

-Meter handled the network deployment for Evernote’s new San Diego and Austin offices.
+Meter handled the network deployment for Evernote’s new Austin, Redwood City, and San Diegooffices.
 This included building out the IT closet (with a Meter Controller, Meter Switches, and a UPS), project managing ISPs and cabling vendors, and installing Meter Access Points.

 Meter continued to manage and support Evernote’s network after it went live.
 “I have a lot of other things to do, and Meter gives me peace of mind,” Gabe shares.
 “Based on my experience, I know there are a lot of things that can go wrong with a network, and it’s a stressful scramble to deal with an outage or some issue.
 It’s nice to have all network-related issues automatically triaged by a single point of contact, like Meter.”